Surfytom/Swim2DPose/README.md

 -s saves the output videos to the specified folder.
 If no argument is passed videos will be saved to 'Pipeline/results'

-Consult |insert pipeline readme link| for more information and configuration flags
+Consult [the pipeline read me](https://github.com/Surfytom/Swim2DPose/blob/main/Pipeline/PipelineREADME.md) for more information and all available configuration flags.

 ## AlphaPose